 After spending so much time washing your caravan, you’ll want to protect it as much as possible.
 The product I recommend is an old faithful, Autoglym Super Resin Polish (SRP).
 This both acts both as a cleaner and protectant and I apply this by hand using a microfibre applicator.

 Super Resin Polish does have protective qualities, but for increased longevity, you might want to apply a wax layer.
-I’ve used Fusso Light in the past with great results.
+I’ve used Fusso Light by Soft 99 in the past with great results.
 This will last significantly longer than a traditional wax and will keep water sheeting from your paintwork for many months.

 If the thought of applying wax by hand after you’ve spent a few hours polishing seems daunting, or you have time constraints, there are a few products that can be sprayed on and still provide good protection, saving you time and energy.